runtimeverification/michelson-semantics/michelson.md

 succeeds, executing the other branch of an if instruction or executing a loop a different number of times may cause the program to get stuck.

+**TODO**: the type of a `MAP` instruction over an empty `list` or `map` is currently incorrectly calculated, as we assume it is equivalent to the original `map` or `list` that was passed in, which disagrees with the intended semantics that the type matches whatever the to-be executed code block does.

+#### Typing `FAILWITH`

+The `FAILWITH` instruction is interesting because its resulting type is the *universal stack type* which unifies with all other stack types.
+However, due to its unique semantics, it poisons all further computation, so that entire program returns a `(Failed D)`.
+For this reason, from our experimentation, we have observed the reference implementation makes two requirements on `FAILWITH` instruction placement:

+1. It must occur last in the code block it appears in (this makes sense, because all code following it is unreachable, i.e., dead).
+2. It may not occur in positions that would prevent a concrete type from being inferred.
+From our understanding, this can happen in two ways:

+    - code of the form `IF_X { ... ; FAILWITH } { ... ; FAILWITH }` which
+      prevents inferring a concrete stack type for the `IF_X` instruction;
+    - code of the form `MAP { ... ; FAILWITH }` which prevents the inferring
+      a concrete value type for the resulting `map key_ty val_ty` or `list ty` that it produces.

+Currently, we do enforce these restrictions, but we may do so in a future version.

 ### Stack Loading

 ```k